 If you can’t sit with uncomfortable and painful feelings, there’s no way to know yourself.
 Knowing yourself is at the heart of every spiritual practice.
 Otherwise how can you know which way to turn?
 How can you discover what scares you, what’s holding you back, what frees you up?
 How can you recognize your unconscious drives if you numb out every painful feeling that fights its way to the surface?
 How can you feel good about the way you’re leading your life if you lash out whenever you feel threatened or angry or envious or unheard?
 You don’t want to be a storm yourself, but that’s what it’s like when we can’t stop and breathe and lean into our painful feelings.
 We’re just an unpredictable storm barreling through life, leaving pain in our paths.
-Not intentionally, but just because we don’t trust our ability to breathe into our pain.
-We think if we do that, if we stop and give our rage a chance to catch up with us, it will overwhelm us.
-But it’s the running away or pushing it down that does that.
+Not intentionally, but just because we don’t trust ourselves.
+We think if we do that, if we stop and give our rage a chance to catch up with us, it will overwhelm us, but it’s the running away or pushing it down that does that.
 Creating some space between your feelings and what you decide to do with them is brilliant.
 It’s powerful.
 That’s a skill you can put to good use so you can direct your energy toward ideas, people, and pursuits that will uplift you, and not the stuff that tears you down.
 As always, you’re welcome to try a little yoga online with me if you’d like.
 You can sign up for a 15-day free trial, here: http://pages.yogisanonymous.com/preview/1995.
 You have nothing to lose but your feelings of being powerless in the face of life’s storms.
 Life does not have to be that way.
 Sending you love, and wishing you peace, Ally Hamilton